-Finally there is the ongoing challenge of trying to keep India’s electoral rolls up to date.
-With such a vast electorate encompassing nearly 825 million people and greater internal movement within the country in recent years, the ECI has been unable to keep its current. estimates there is at least percent error in the rolls ritics have estimated to be much higher.
-Part of the problem is the incomplete coverage in the distribution of national identity cards which were introduced to control fraudulent voting and which are required for voter registration.
-The is now scrutinizing its electronic datamatching tools to identify missing and duplicate .
+Finally, there is the ongoing challenge of trying to keep India’s electoral rolls up to date.
+With such a vast electorate, encompassing nearly 825 million people, and greater internal movement within the country in recent years, the ECI has been unable to keep its electoral rolls current.
+It estimates that there is at least a 10 percent error rate in the rolls, although critics have estimated it to be much higher.
+Part of the problem is the incomplete coverage in the distribution of national identity cards, which were introduced to control fraudulent voting and which are required for voter registration.
+The ECI is now scrutinizing its electoral rolls to improve their integrity by using electronic data-matching tools to identify missing and duplicate electors.

 Electoral Commission of New Zealand